 I used the clear Sukrin Sugar Free Fibre Syrup in this recipe.
 You can replace it with any other sugar free syrup available where you are.
 If you’re after a Paleo coconut bar, you could even go for maple syrup.

 You can go for 1/2 cup of powdered erythritol instead of the sugar free syrup.
-In this case, increase the coconut cream to 1/2 cup.
+In this case, increase the coconut cream by 1/2 cup.

 I don’t like my sweets too sweet.
 If you prefer your coconut bars a little sweeter, don’t hesitate to add a few drops of liquid stevia.
 Vanilla or coconut flavour would work well.
 4 drops are equivalent to 1 tsp of sugar.
 Add only a few drops at a time so your mix doesn’t end up too sweet!